Dairy-Free Berry Chia Pudding

-- For the berries, you can use blueberries, strawberries, raspberries, you name it!
+- For the berries, you can use blueberries, strawberries, raspberries, you name it--be creative!
 If using strawberries, slice or chop before measuring.
-Be creative!
-A blueberry/cranberry mix works great too!
+A blueberry/cranberry mix works great too.
 We even used cranberries alone, for a totally anti-candida diet-friendly recipe.
-I just added a tad more stevia and the result was GREAT!
-See The Easiest Way to Freeze & Store Berries.
+I just added a tad more stevia and the result was GREAT.

 - For tips on using stevia, see How to Use Stevia.
 Here is a great brand of stevia scoops.
 If you prefer, of course you may substitute other sweeteners for stevia as well, according to your needs.
 Depending on how sweet you like your foods and which sweetener you choose, you will need 1/2 cup to 1 cup of sweetener.